-Shelter offer written advice on private renting, deposits, problems with landlords, etc on their website.
+Shelter Scotland offer written advice on private renting, deposits, problems with landlords, etc on their website.
 This allows you to search for housing advice by area, and to get the contact details of Shelter's local offices, which offer free advice and help with all types of housing problems.
-Shelter also run a free helpline for urgent problems on 0808 800 4444, open 8am to 8pm Monday to Friday and 8am to 5pm at weekends.
+Shelter also run a free helpline for urgent problems on 0808 800 4444, open 9am to 5pm Monday to Friday.

-Citizens Advice have an advice site that can also help you find your local citizens advice bureau for face-to-face advice and help.
-The site includes information about benefits, immigration, housing and other useful topics.
-It has separate sections for the different parts of the UK and has a section in Welsh (click the 'Cymru' tab).
+Citizens Advice Scotland have an advice site that can also help you find your local citizens advice bureau for face-to-face advice and help.
+Their main site includes information about benefits, immigration, housing and other useful topics.

 Private renting and rights

 Advice for children